patrickbelanger/patrickbelanger/README.md

 - 👋 Hi, I’m @patrickbelanger
+- 💻I'm a senior software developer at **Intact**
-- 💻I'm a Specialist Test Automation Developer at **belairdirect**
+- 💻I'm a former Specialist Test Automation Developer at **belairdirect** (over 8 years of experience in QA)
 - 😄 Pronouns: he/him
 - 👀 I’m interested in Test Automation and Rest Service development (in Java, Kotlin, and TypeScript)
 - 🥒 Cucumbers are excellent in salads but taste awful in test scripts
-- 🌱 I’m currently learning Spring Boot, Kotlin, TypeScript (NestJS)
+- 🌱 I’m currently learning Spring Boot, Kotlin, React, TypeScript (NestJS)
 - ❤ Like my content or find my libraries useful?
 You can show your support and donate [here](https://paypal.me/pbelanger81)
 - 📫 How to reach me ...
     - [LinkedIn](https://www.linkedin.com/in/patrick-b-a6b6a618/)